pirey/ghcli/README.md

 ## ghcli

+This app lets you view github user profile via CLI.

 This is small cli apps for learning python.

 More features will be added when i have more ideas along the way.